chloelaucodes/google_get_ahead/README.md

  This Code Challenge is as part of the
  [Google Get Ahead EMEA 2020](https://events.withgoogle.com/get-ahead-emea-2020/#content), an invite-only summer virtual program for female software engineers and developers.
-500 females in the European, Middle East and African zone are invited for this 8 week long program and for video
+500 females in the European, Middle Eastern and African zone are invited for this 8 week long program and for video
     sessions, interview workshops and coding challenges.

 ## Repository